haiwera-silk-cd/magento-devdocs/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.md

 ### Importing remote CSS files

-If you need to import a remote CSS file in your `.less` source, use `url()` notation.
-For example, to import a Google font, use the following notation:
+If you need to import a remote CSS file in your `.less` source, use `url()` notation. 例如， to import a Google font, use the following notation:

 {%highlight css%}
 @import url('//fonts.googleapis.com/css?family=Titillium+Web:400,300,200,600.css');